 This simple yellow sponge is a favorite hair picker-upper.
-It's more dense (and a bit heavier) than a typical sponge, and grabs pretty much all hair in its path when you slide it across a quilt or other surface.
+It's denser (and a bit heavier) than a typical sponge and grabs pretty much all hair in its path when you slide it across a quilt or other surface.
 The soft sponge won't harm fabrics, and its low cost makes it easy to keep a few on hand at all times.

 02 of 05

-Furminator makes a huge variety of deshedding tools that remove loose hair from your pet before it lands on the floor or sticks to everything in sight.
+Furminator makes a vast variety of de-shedding tools that remove loose hair from your pet before it lands on the floor or sticks to everything in sight.

 03 of 05

-Shop for hair removal gloves and you'll find all sorts of gentle products that are primarily designed to groom shorter-haired cats and dogs.
-They provide a wonderful hair-removing massage when dry, and a nice scrub during a bath.
+Shop for hair removal gloves, and you'll find all sorts of gentle products that are primarily designed to groom shorter-haired cats and dogs.
+They provide a wonderful hair-removing massage when dry, and a gentle scrub during a bath.

 04 of 05